 - Don Shonka, Vice President, District 2, East-Central Iowa Rural Electric Cooperative

-- Roger Solomonson, Assistant Secretary/Treasurer, District 3, Heartland Power Cooper
+- Roger Solomonson, Secretary/Treasurer, District 3, Heartland Power Cooperative

 - Gordon Greimann, District 6, Franklin Rural Electric Cooperative